Mont Cenis Pass Railway: New locomotives

 In August 1868 T.R.Crampton went to Mont Cenis to get Barnes’ approval on a new locomotive design.
 In mid-November four engines were on order from Cail et Cie, a manufacturer who had built Crampton-designed engines for the French mainline companies in the 1850s.
 They were to be "hired on the deferred purchase principle" as the directors’ report put it.

 Snow blockage November 1868

 From 7 to 10 November 1868 there was a heavy fall of snow and also a locomotive broke down.
 The covered ways were still incomplete despite the pleas from Valentine Graeme Bell.
 This led to some delays but only one train was cancelled.
 In March 1869 a train was blocked by snow drifts.
-The mail was carried on by sledge but this too was overwhelmed by an avalanche.
+The mail was carried on by sledge but also was overwhelmed by an avalanche.
 The driver escaped but it took two days to recover the mail.

 General Meeting February 1869

 At a general meeting in February 1869 the operating accounts from 15 June to 31 October 1868 showed that the expenses were 73 per cent of receipts.
 However, the Balance Sheet for 31 October 1868 showed shareholders funds: £155,550, debentures £180,750, loans £17,500 and creditors £65,487.
 Creditors in France had agreed to defer payment, secured against the operating profit.
 The likelihood of the shareholders getting their money back was slim.
 The Duke of Sutherland and Jervoise Smith resigned.
 The Duke, having presided over a failure, may have felt that honour required his resignation.
 Furthermore, he was chairman of the Sutherland Railway.
 This too had run out of funds after opening from Bonar Bridge to Golspie in April 1868.
 He himself funded the next section.
 Brassey kept in touch with the MCR and provided funds when the creditors got difficult.